-The induced activity of the targets was measured by two detectors, an HPGe detector with the 20\% efficiency and an energy resolution of 1.8 keV (1332 keV $^{60}$Co) for the $^{238}$U target and a Ge(Li) detector with the 4.8\% efficiency and a resolution of 2.6 keV (1332 keV $^{60}$Co) for the $^{237}$Np target.
-Recording of the g spectrum was carried out with a high-rate 4-input multichannel buffer MASTER 919, which automaticaly determined the dead time.
-The identification of the reaction products, and the determination of their production cross section, were performed using data from \cite{Firestone} by means of half-lives, energies and intensities of $\gamma$-transition of radioactive fragments.

-In the absence of a parent isotope, the cross section of fragment production for each fragment is determined using the following equation:
+In the absence of a parent isotope, the cross section of fragment production for each fragment is determined by using the following equation:

-where $\sigma$ denotes the cross section of the reaction fragment production (mb); $\Delta{N}$ is the area under the photopeak; $N_{p}$ is the projectile beam intensity (min$^{-1}$); $N_{n}$ is the number of target nuclei (in 1/cm$^{2}$ units); $t_{1}$ is the irradiation time; $t_{2}$ is the time of exposure between the end of the irradiation and the beginning of the measurement; $t_{3}$ is the time measurement; $\lambda$ is the decay constant (min$^{-1}$); $\eta$ is the intensity of $\gamma$-transitions; $k$ is the total coefficient of $\gamma$-ray absorption in target and detector materials, and $\epsilon$ is the $\gamma$-ray-detection efficiency.
+where $\sigma$ denotes the cross section of the reaction fragment production (mb); $\Delta{N}$ is the yield under the photo-peak; $N_{p}$ is the projectile beam intensity (min$^{-1}$); $N_{n}$ is the number of target nuclei (in 1/cm$^{2}$ units); $t_{1}$ is the irradiation time; $t_{2}$ is the time of exposure between the end of the irradiation and the beginning of the measurement; $t_{3}$ is the time measurement; $\lambda$ is the decay constant (min$^{-1}$); $\eta$ is the intensity of $\gamma$-transitions; $k$ is the total coefficient of $\gamma$-ray absorption in target and detector materials, and $\epsilon$ is the $\gamma$-ray-detection efficiency.

-Usually, the cross section of an isotope production in the reaction under investigation is direct and independent (I) of the parent nuclei decay, and the cross section is determined by Eq.~(\ref{g1}).
-If the yield of a given isotope receives a contribution from the $\beta^{\pm}$-decay of neighboring unstable isobars, the cross section calculation becomes more complicated \cite{Baba}.

-If the formation probability for the parent isotope is known from experimental data or if it can be estimated on the basis of other sources, then the independent cross sections of daughter nuclei can be calculated by the relation:
+When the isotope production in the reaction under investigation is direct and independent (I) of the parent nuclei decay, the cross section is determined by Eq.~(\ref{g1}).
+If the yield of a given isotope receives a contribution from the $\beta^{\pm}$-decay of neighboring unstable isobar, the cross section calculation becomes more complicated \cite{Baba}.
+If the formation probability of the parent isotope is known from experimental data or if it can be estimated on the basis of other sources, then the independent cross sections of daughter nuclei can be calculated by the relation:

 \begin{widetext}